avijeet-trivedi/Connect6/README.md

 Demonstrated a significant 4x speed improvement over a complete software model, particularly on the Xilinx Zedboard SOC.

 ## Publication
-This work is under review at "e-Prime - Advances in Electrical Engineering, Electronics and Energy"
+This work is under review at "e-Prime - Advances in Electrical Engineering, Electronics and Energy", an Elsevier Journal.
 ![Submission Proof](https://github.com/avijeet-trivedi/Connect6/assets/59733259/1ad354b5-4f5c-44ad-88cb-6f950cf27a3e)

 ## Reference model